Millsy242/GeneticRaceAI_3/README.md

 # GeneticRaceAI_3

-The Goal of this project is to create a learnign AI to navigate tracks produced in GeneticRaceEditor.
+The Goal of this project is to create a learning AI to navigate tracks produced in GeneticRaceEditor.

 This is far from finished and describing it as a mess would be being kind.
 The last time I worked on this I was struggling to make my neural network learn how to drive.